 President of the Federal Republic of Nigeria

-Harmonise Existing Laws/regulation and Feed inputs to legal framework from key ecosystem leaders (MDAs, States, Networks).
+We harmonise existing laws/regulations and feed input to the legal framework from key ecosystem leaders (MDAs, States, Networks).

-Ecosystem Leaders and representatives review the first draft as well as the Presidential Working Group composed of MDA decision makers critical to implementing components of the bill.
+The first draft of the bill is reviewed by ecosystem leaders and representatives, as well as the Presidential Working Group composed of MDA decision-makers critical to implementing components of the bill.

-Presidential Announcement and Town Hall meetings take place for public consultation and validation of the second draft of the bill with ecosystem stakeholders at state level in all geopolitical zones. .
+The presidential announcement and town hall meetings take place for public consultation and validation of the second draft of the bill.
+This sees the participation of ecosystem stakeholders at the state level in all geopolitical zones.

 Final Draft Produced

-Drafting teams take all the inputs and make revisions to feed into the final bill.
+Drafting teams take all the input and make revisions to feed into the final bill.

-Here you can have your say on the bill, indicating challenges yet to be addressed, propose additional policy solutions or propose amendments to specific articles.
+Here you can have your say on the Act, indicating challenges yet to be addressed, propose additional policy solutions or propose amendments to specific articles.

-The Nigeria Startup Bill project is a joint initiative by Nigeria’s tech ecosystem and the Presidency to harness the potential of our digital economy through co-created regulations.
-While this is our bill; it is being project managed by the Ventures Platform Foundation and supervised by the Presidential Strategic Advisory Group composed of stakeholder representatives from the tech-startup ecosystem in Nigeria.
+The Nigeria Startup Act project is a joint initiative by Nigeria’s tech ecosystem and the Presidency to harness the potential of our digital economy through co-created regulations.
+While this is our act; it is being project managed by the Ventures Platform Foundation and supervised by the Presidential Strategic Advisory Group composed of stakeholder representatives from the tech-startup ecosystem in Nigeria.

-By jointly reviewing the drafts of the bill and giving your inputs.
+By jointly reviewing the drafts of the act and giving your inputs.
 You can participate by clicking on here

-We plan that this bill is submitted to the NASS by October and passed by 2021.
+We plan that this act is submitted to the NASS by October and passed by 2021.
 Visit the project timeline and subscribe to the newsletter to follow the journey.

 Yes.
 Other African countries like Senegal and Tunisia have passed their own startup bills.